-Mentalities to Have When Handling an Angry Husband
+Mind-frame for Handling an Angry Husband

 - Don’t be afraid.
 Don't fear the anger itself.
-Know that the anger stems from a general lack of real power.
+Know that anger stems from a general lack of real power.
 Often, it's because one doesn't have control over one’s situation.
-It helps to look at it as a baby’s cry, rather than as a lion’s roar.
+It helps to look at it as a baby’s cry, rather than a lion’s roar.

 - Reflect on your actions.
 Think about whether you played any role in triggering this anger.
 It pays to be honest with yourself here.
 If you did play a role escalating the conflict, this will require an approach of taking ownership of your actions and maybe apologizing for them if the situation calls for it.
 However if you didn't contribute to his anger, then your priority shifts to showing him where he misunderstood you, but not now.